Explore non-residential (dispersed) learning

-Students will attend college for six block weeks during the academic year.
+Dispersed learning students attend college for six block weeks during the academic year.
 These include a welcome week with some teaching in September and four other teaching block weeks.
-The sixth block week in May will be a retreat/formation week.
-Block weeks will commence lunchtime on Monday and end at lunchtime on Friday to give time for travel from a distance and will include some time for reflection.
-We will be intentional about building community both within the cohort and with the wider community within the block weeks.
+The sixth block week in May is a retreat/formation week.
+Block weeks commence at lunchtime on Monday and end at lunchtime on Friday to give time for travel from a distance and to keep Sundays free for your context commitments.
+During block weeks, we make time for reflection and build community within our dispersed learning cohorts.
+[Learn more about our library and learning and disability support >]

-Close integration between your context and the college is a priority, building on our expertise in contextual training.
-We envisage regular visits to students in their context and close regular liaison between the college tutor and supervisor.
-We will want to build a relationship with suitable supervisors to enable them to partner with us in ministerial formation.
-The college will offer support and training to supervisors to facilitate your engagement in context, and this could be offered through a virtual seminar or at college or locally.
-Supervisors will also be aware of your academic modules / assignments and encouraged to help you integrate theory and practice in supervision sessions.
-Such integration will also be a strong theme of the college input.
-Students benefit from access to a faculty member dedicated to the oversight and development of full-time non-residential training.
+Close integration between your context and the college is a priority, building on Trinity’s expertise in contextual training.
+We regularly visit our dispersed learners in context and closely liaise with context supervisors.
+The college offers support and training for the supervisors who facilitate your engagement in context, and supervisors are aware of your academic modules and assignments in order to help you integrate theory and practice in supervision sessions.
+Such integration will also be a strong theme of the seminars at college, as our tutors ensure that you relate your studies to your ministry.

 The balance of context engagement and study is designed to facilitate a high quality rigorous academic programme integrated with contextual engagement.
 This is organised as

 - Two days plus Sundays in context inclusive of supervision time with your church supervisor.
-Clear expectations will be given to supervisors in relation to your engagement in context.
+Clear expectations are given to supervisors in relation to your engagement in context.

-- You will have one day a week for rest from the programme.
+- You have one day a week for rest from the programme.